-DWQMS Operational Plan QMS-15

-Revision Date: October 3, 2019 Revision: 5

-Approved By: Vice President, Operations & Engineering
+DWQMS Operational Plan QMS-15 Revision Date: October 5, 2016 Revision: 4 SERVICES Approved By: Vice President, Operations Title: Infrastructure Maintenance, Renewal and Rehabilitation Page 3 of 3

 Distribution

 Distribution renewal projects are usually tied in with the Town's major road works program and typically watermains are replaced at that time.
 There is a capital works budget for these projects.